jmicko/critical-coordination/README.md

 ## Deployment

+For this step you will need a Heroku account and install heroku CLI on your machine.

 1. Create a new Heroku project
-  - $ heroku create <critical-coordination>
+  - $ heroku create
 2. Link the Heroku project to the project GitHub Repo
   - $ git push heroku master
 3. Create an Heroku Postgres database
   - $ heroku addons:create heroku-postgresql:hobby-dev
 4. Connect to the Heroku Postgres database from Postico
   - $ heroku pg:push critical_coordination DATABASE_URL
-5. Add environment variables for the following:
+5. Navigate to heroku's website, log in as you and add environment variables for the following:
+Settings -> Config Vars -> Reveal Vars -> add in the following key/value pairs:
   - SHIPPO_API_KEY=<your SHIPPO API Key>
   - SERVER_SESSION_SECRET=<a random phrase or string to encrypt your sessions>
   - REACT_APP_EMAIL_USER=<gmail address you want to send emails>